Guiding Principles

 Clause 20 — Punishments Limited; No State Fines

-No punitive fine shall be paid to the state; punishment shall be limited to restitution, public service, corporal correction, custodial sentence, or death in the gravest cases.
+No punitive fine shall be paid to the state.
+Punishment shall be limited to restitution, public service, corporal correction, custodial sentence, or death in the gravest cases.
+All punishments shall be proportionate to the offence, humane in application, and imposed only upon at least a two-thirds majority jury conviction.

 Clause 21 — Public Service Sentences